 There are 36 legitimate manufacturers of fireworks in and around Naples, and this is the time of year that counts for them.
 Some of them, too, have had trouble with the authorities for selling prohibited fireworks—meaning, too explosive.
 They have other problems, as well: Yesterday in Orta di Atella near Caserta a ferocious explosion shook the night when a car packed with fireworks exploded, leaving shredded metal and charred body parts over hundreds of square yards.
 The three victims were thieves who had just broken into a lightly—or non-guarded legal fireworks factory and made off with their haul.
 Maybe one of them lit up a cigarette as they sped away; maybe one of them slid across the seat too fast and set off a slight discharge of static electricity.
 Who knows.

-Indeed, if you live near
+Indeed, if you live

-year, waiting for New Year’s, you may never know about
+all year, waiting for New Year’s, you may never know about

 it until a house down the street explodes.
-Or if you
+Or if you live

 [Also see an update here.]